Version Control allows you to manage your app development in two ways:

 The Web Modeler cannot be used to develop the app if it is not enabled for any development lines.

-For starter apps created via the Developer Portal, the main line of a new app will be Web Modeler enabled.
+For app templates created via the Developer Portal, the main line of a new app will be Web Modeler enabled.

 A Tag is a way of identifying a commit in addition to the revision number.
 It is specified by the developer and has four parts: